rapid7/metasploit-version/CONTRIBUTING.md

 ### Your changes

-Make your changes or however many commits you like, commiting each with `git commit`.
+Make your changes or however many commits you like, committing each with `git commit`.

 ### Pre-Pull Request Testing